MrDrHax/modelacionVolcanica/readme.md

-This code is a volcano simulator, it is pretty simple, but I made it for school.
+This code is a volcano simulator, I made it for a school project!.

-# to run the code:
+# To run the code:

-go into main.py, and run it
+Go into `setup.py`, and run it to ensure all dependencies are installed

-if you have a console oppened to the same folder, run:

-### python3 main.py
+To run the code, I made a bash script to start the streamlit server automatically, this however does not work perfectly on every single senario, therefore I would recomend you oppen a terminal and navigate to the source folder.

+There, you can run `streamlit run mainStreamlit.py` and the server will start that way.

+A webpage should start automatically, but if it does not start automatically, go to [localhost:8501](http://localhost:8501/)

+I hope you learn something from this project.

-# requirements
+# Requirements

-this code requires to have installed:
+This code requires:

-python 3.8.x
+python 3.8+

 numpy

 matplotlib

 mpl_toolkits (included in matplotlib)

+streamlit